dymmond/esmerald/docs/en/docs/index.md

 ## Sponsors

-Currently there are no sponsors of Esmerald but you can financially help and support the author though [GitHub sponsors](https://github.com/sponsors/tarsil) and become a **Special one** or a **Legend**.
+Currently there are no sponsors of Esmerald, but you can financially help and support the author though [GitHub sponsors](https://github.com/sponsors/tarsil) and become a **Special one** or a **Legend**.

 [saffier_orm]: ./databases/saffier/motivation.md